-In this article, we discuss why hire a virtual assistant from South Africa is the better option.
+This article discusses why hiring a virtual assistant from South Africa is the better option.
 In the past, it was common to think of international business as happening overseas.
 We used to believe that if we wanted to do business with people from other countries, let alone our continent, we’d have to fly there and meet them in person.
 Nowadays, with the advent of technology and advancements in communication technology—not least of which includes reliable internet connections—there are fewer barriers to conducting business internationally than ever before.

 Why South African virtual assistants are in demand

 If you’re looking for a virtual assistant in South Africa, one of the most important things to consider is their fluency in English.
-As natives of South Africa and English speakers, our virtual assistants have been raised speaking and writing this language from an early age.
+As natives of South Africa and English speakers, our virtual assistants have been raised to speak and write this language from an early age.
 This means they can use it comfortably and naturally when communicating with clients or colleagues on your behalf.

 Why is a native English speaker in greater demand?